-- To prepare the filling, cut the potatoes in half (no need to peel) and then, place it in a pan with enough water to boil.
+- To boil, cut the potatoes in half (no need to peel) and then, place it in a pan with enough water to boil.
 Sprinkle 1-tablespoon salt and bring the water to a boil at high heat.
-Then lower the heat to medium and let it boil for 15 to 20 minutes or until the potatoes are fork tender.
+Then lower the heat to medium and let it boil for 15 to 20 minutes, or until the potatoes are fork tender.
 Once the potatoes are boiled, peel and then mash the potatoes.

 - Place a heavy bottom skillet in medium heat.
 Pour the oil.
-Once the oil heats up, drop the chopped onion, followed by the remaining salt, cumin powder, coriander powder, chili powder and chopped green chili, if using.
+Once the oil heats up, add the cumin seeds and green chili, sauté for a few seconds.
+Then drop the kale and add the cumin powder and salt.
 Sauté and cook for 2 minutes.
-Then, add the kale and cook for another 4 to 5 minutes.
+Then, add the boiled mashed potatoes and cook for another 2 minutes.

-- To prepare the parathas, divide the dough into 10 portions.
-Also, diving the filling into 10 portions.
+- To prepare the parathas, divide the dough into 9 portions.
+Also, diving the filling into 9portions.

 - Place one portion of the filling in the prepared rolled dough.
 Then, seal the dough by pinching the edges firmly.
 Shape the dough once again into a ball.
 Flatten the dough ball and sprinkle a little flour.

-- Continue making rest of the paratha the same way.
+- Continue making the rest of the paratha the same way.

 - Paratha tastes best when served warm.
 Add a dollop of butter on top (optional), pair it with plain yogurt or your choice of raita.
 Some spicy tangy pickle on the side enhances the whole paratha experience.